Privacy Policy

 | MCP server names | Local only | Names of configured MCP servers are stored locally.
 Server names (not your data) may be sent to the MCP Registry API for verification.
 See Section 4. |

-| Scan results & findings | Local only | Stored in a SQLite database at ~/Library/Application Support/Dryx/. |
+| Inspection results & findings | Local only | Stored in a SQLite database at ~/Library/Application Support/Dryx/. |

-| Behavioral baseline data | Local only | Per-agent behavioral metrics across scans (capability counts, edge counts, secret counts, etc.) used to detect anomalies.
+| Behavioral baseline data | Local only | Per-agent behavioral metrics across inspections (capability counts, edge counts, secret counts, etc.) used to detect anomalies.
 Stored in the same local SQLite database.
 Never transmitted. |

-| Drift & monitoring history | Local only | Time-series of scan snapshots and continuous-monitoring events.
+| Drift & monitoring history | Local only | Time-series of inspection snapshots and continuous-monitoring events.
 Stored locally.
 Never transmitted unless you configure a webhook (Section 4). |

 | Skill Shield analysis history | Local only | Records of pre-install analyses you've run (skill name, capabilities detected, risk rating).
 Stored locally.
 Never transmitted. |